chem454/chem454.github.io/docs/useful-info/statistics.md

 - Record and report the correct number of significant digits.
 - Track uncertainties and propagate them in calculations.
 - Identify and report sources of error.
-- Analyze samples in triplicate and report the mean and standard deviation of your measurements.
+- Analyze samples in triplicate and report the mean, standard deviation, and 95% confidence interval of your measurements.
-- Perform *t*-tests to compare means when necessary.
+- Use confidence intervals to test if means are *significantly* different where necessary.
 - Perform Grubbs' tests to detect outliers when necessary.
 - Determine and report the limit of detection and/or limit of quantitation for each technique when conducting quantitative work.

-Please read Chapter 22 in your textbook for a refresher on statistical data analysis.
+Please read Chapter 22 in the Granger textbook (Hardcopy) or Chapter 4 in the Harvey book ([online](https://chem.libretexts.org/Bookshelves/Analytical_Chemistry/Book%3A_Analytical_Chemistry_2.1_(Harvey)/04%3A_Evaluating_Analytical_Data)) for a refresher on statistical data analysis.

 ## Types of Error